genomica-fciencias-unam/tabla_genes/scripts/README.md

-# Scripts para generar las tablas de genes
+# Scripts used to get abundance tables

-Corren con python3.
-Si se llaman sin argumentos, se imprime una breve ayuda.
+Written in python3.
+When called without arguments an example is displayed.